chocolatey/docs/input/docs/Features/Free/FeaturesShim.md

+---
+Order: 30
+Title: Package Shims
+Description: Information on how Chocolatey creates shims to installed executables
+---

 # Shimming - Automatically Add Executables to PATH (Free / Open Source)

 Shimming is like symlinking, but it works much better.
 It's a form of redirection, where you create a "shim" that redirects input to the actual binary process and shares the output.
 It can also work to simply call the actual binary when it shims GUI applications.